uwsampa/sampa-public/research/index.md

     summary: Determinism is inevitable.
 ---

-Our research often crosses multiple layers of the system stack, from hardware to programming languages and applications.
-Our research has four main themes, as below.
-The Concurrency theme addresses challenges in writing, testing and debugging concurrent programs.
-The Approximate Computing theme explores accuracy trade-offs across the system stack for better energy efficiency and performance.
-The Emerging Applications themes focuses on building systems to better support new applications, from  mobile apps to graph analytics.
-The Emerging Technologies theme aims at taking advantage of new storage and compute technologies in building new systems.
+Our research crosses multiple layers of the system stack, from hardware to programming languages and applications.
+Our research has four main themes.
+The *concurrency* theme addresses challenges in writing, testing and debugging concurrent programs.
+The *approximate computing* theme explores accuracy trade-offs across the system stack for better energy efficiency and performance.
+The *emerging applications* theme focuses on building systems to better support new applications, from  mobile apps to graph analytics.
+The *emerging technologies* theme aims at taking advantage of new storage and compute technologies in building new systems.